Fire Suppression Ponds Water Rights

 - May not be adjudicated as a water right.

-the designation of fire suppression ponds by the state engineer does a proposed fire suppression pond is presumed to not cause material injury to vested water rights.
+The act states that a proposed fire suppression pond is presumed to not cause material injury to vested water rights.
 A holder of a decreed water right may rebut the presumption by providing evidence to the state engineer sufficient to show that material injury has occurred or will occur to the decreed water right.

-- $11,828 for the purchase of legal services; and
+- $11,828 to be reappropriated to the department of law for the provision of legal services; and

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)